-Before purchasing a product, be sure to read all the ingredients, regardless of what the label says.
-The healthiest South Beach Diet–friendly products should use the fewest processed ingredients and ideally never include refined white flours, saturated or trans fats, or added sugars, such as high fructose corn syrup.
+Before purchasing a product, be sure to read all the ingredients, regardless of what the front of the package says.
+The healthiest South Beach Diet–friendly products will contain few processed ingredients, no saturated or trans fats, and small amounts of added sugars.
 Take whole-wheat crackers, for example.
-The first ingredient listed on the box should be 100% whole-wheat flour — not to be confused with wheat flour, which is a form of white flour.
+The first ingredient listed should be 100% whole-wheat flour — not to be confused with wheat flour, which is a form of white flour.
 To help you make the best food choices, here are the facts on some of the most common food claims:

-The facts: “Enriched” means the nutrients that were originally in the food were lost during the refining process and have been replaced to make it more nutritious.
-Enriched foods don’t compensate for the natural nutrients and fiber that were lost during processing.
+The facts: “Enriched” means that the nutrients that were originally in the food and lost during the refining process have been replaced to make it more nutritious.
+Enriched foods don’t compensate for the natural nutrients and fiber that were lost during processing, however.

 The facts: Foods that are “fortified” have nutrients added (such as vitamins and minerals) that were never present in the original product.
-For example, milk is fortified with vitamin D, which was never present when it came out of the cow.
+For example, milk is fortified with vitamin D, which it doesn’t naturally have when it comes out of the cow.

-The Facts: Beware of foods labeled “all-natural” or “100% natural.”
+The facts: Beware of foods labeled “all-natural” or “100% natural.”
 The FDA and USDA don’t regulate products with these claims.
-The labels “all-natural” and “100% natural” actually have no nutritional meaning.
+That's why the labels “all-natural” and “100% natural” actually don’t mean much on a food label.
 A manufacturer can take anything that grows in nature, process and strip it of its nutrients, and still claim that it’s “all-natural.”
-You can verify whether a product is truly made with “all-natural” ingredients by reading the ingredients list and using your best judgment.
+According to the FDA, it does "not object to the use of the term if the food does not contain added color, artificial flavors, or synthetic substances."
+But so-called "natural" foods can still contain a wide range of processed sweeteners, lab-produced "natural" flavors and colors, additives, and preservatives.
+You can try to determine whether a product is truly made with “all-natural” ingredients by reading the ingredients list and using your best judgment.